 Likewise, if you have them in containers, place the containers near the wall inside the house.
 So the heat trapped by the wall can be reflected & keep your trees warmer.

 You could consider choosing the species that are quite heat & cold tolerant for the best chances of survival.
 Some good ones are:

 The American Beauty variety is quite sensitive to heat & cold though.
 If you like this variety, try grafting them on a strong rootstock that can withstand the changes in temperatures.
 They will nourish your plants well while keeping them safe some pests, diseases or shocks, and chlorosis.
 The results are very promising.

 >> Link to video: Dragonfruit grafting is it worth it

 So those are a few of the very simple tips to keep your dragon fruits warm & happy during the winter.
 Remember that temperatures below 32F (0C) will kill them & those below 40F (4C) might damage the seedlings.
 So keep it around 65-85F (18-29C) indoors for the best wintry development.

 Keep in mind though, that some dragon fruit vines may grow out very long and thin during this time.
-This is something many growers have experienced & it is normal.
+Many growers have experienced this & it is normal.
 This just means your plants are lacking some sunlight.
 When the winter is over, acclimate them slowly to the sun.
-They will then grow plumb & strong again.
-Have a good time with your dragon fruits & keep warm.
+They will then grow plump & strong again.

 Share or pin this post!